-The goal of this chapter is not to provide you with a history of science or a comprehensive listing of individuals who have influenced scientific thought.
-However, a brief review of two additional individuals (Gustav T. Fechner and John B. Watson) will help illustrate the development of current views of research methods.
-Many other individuals are listed and discussed here.
+The goal of this text is not to provide you with a history of science or a comprehensive listing of individuals who have influenced scientific thought.
+However, a brief review of two additional individuals (Gustav T. Fechner and John B. Watson) will help to illustrate the development of

-Idols of the Tribe Biases due to overreliance on common sense and the tendency to make errors in logical reasoning Idols of the Cave Biases due to dependence on personal experience to explain why things occur the way they do Idols of the Marketplace Biases due to how we use specific words to describe things Idols of the Theatre Biases due to uncritical acceptance of explanations that people in authority tell us are true
+Idols of the Tribe Biases due to overreliance on common sense and the tendency to make errors in logical reasoning.
+Idols of the Cave Biases due to dependence on personal experience to explain why things occur the way they do.
+Idols of the Marketplace Idols of the Theatre Biases due to how we use specific words to describe things.
+Biases due to uncritical acceptance of explanations that people in authority tell us are true.